Our Guide to the Federal CX Mandates

 • Specific Agency Actions are mandated for HISP’s

 For the American public, it means we should be part of the design of modernizing federal services.
-It means agencies will need to ascertain accurate knowledge of how Americans user their services as well as provide a means for their customers to provide feedback about their service quality.
-The order requires federal agencies to work together to tackle inter-agency service improvements and for each agency to demonstrate targeted improvements that make every day, critical servicing interactions with government agencies more efficient, less burdensome, and less time consuming for the American public.
+It means agencies are required to know and validate how Americans user their services and to provide the ability for customers to provide feedback on service quality and satisfaction.
+The order requires federal agencies to work together to tackle integrated services, specifically gearing services to be more efficient and less burdensome to use.

 EO 14058 Deadlines: